Granlibakken

 Granlibakken is a conference center and lodge that operates year-round one mile (1.6 km) southwest of Tahoe City, California.
-The resort has 190 rooms and 16000 sqft of meeting space, and occupies a historic location on Lake Tahoe’s northwest shore.
-The small ski hill at Granlibakken may be Lake Tahoe’s oldest ski resort.
+The resort has 190 rooms and 16000 sqft of meeting space, and occupies a historic location on Lake Tahoe's northwest shore.
+The small ski hill at Granlibakken is Lake Tahoe's oldest ski resort.

 History

-Circa 1928, the Tahoe Tavern hotel built a double toboggan slide there.
+Circa 1928, D.L.
+Bliss built a double toboggan slide in ‘Snow Canyon’ (the locals’ name for Granlibakken Valley at the time) to provide winter activities for Tahoe Tavern Resort.
 Horse-drawn sleighs shuttled guests to and from what became known as "Olympic Hill" which was also frequented by Tahoe City families.
+Locals had been frequenting the valley as early as 1922 to enjoy the ski jumpable terrain and deep snow.

 At about the same time, a group of Norwegian skiers, including seven-time national champion Lars Haugen, was touring the west and giving ski jumping exhibitions.
-The Tahoe Tavern directors hired Haugen to design a 60-meter ski jump at Olympic Hill, which took two years and $10,000 to complete.
+After performing demonstrations on a locals built jump, Haugen declared that the jump was located on a ‘natural’ 60-meter jump slope.
+In support of a plan to bid on the 1932 Winter Olympic events for the 1932 Olympics, the Tahoe Tavern directors hired Haugen to design a 60-meter ski jump at Olympic Hill, which took two years and $10,000 to complete.
+The bid failed as the U.S. Olympic Committee selected New York's Lake Placid location.
+That year, the U.S. National championship were held at the ‘Olympic Hill’ (Granlibakken).

 The Lake Tahoe Ski Club, founded in 1929, helped organize events and exhibitions at Olympic Hill throughout the 1930s, including the United States Ski Championships in February 1932.
-It wasn’t until after World War II, however, that a recreational ski resort was developed there.
+It wasn't until after World War II, however, that the downhill ski resort was developed there.

 Kjell “Rusty” Rustad, a retired sea captain and former ski jumper, had moved from San Francisco to Lake Tahoe because it reminded him of his home in Norway.
 With the goal of providing local skiing for Tahoe City residents, he secured a land use permit from the U.S. Forest Service and purchased 74 acre in the Olympic Hill valley.
-Rustad cleared an area for the ski slope, installed a 450 ft rope to the top of it, and constructed three buildings for overnight guests as well as a day lodge.
+Rustad cleared an area for the ski slope, installed a 450 ft rope to the top of it, and constructed three buildings for overnight guests as well as a day lodge.This rope tow was the first lift in the Tahoe Basin and followed the lift line of currently operation POMA platter lift.